HypeHound/downpay-docs/docs/Intro to Downpay/Downpay Guide/order-management.md

 ## Statuses

-Orders with purchase options will appear in your Shopify admin with a **Scheduled** fulfillment status.
+Orders with purchase options that have a specific date set for their release will appear in your Shopify admin with a **Scheduled** fulfillment status.
+Orders with time after checkout date will appear as **On Hold** and need to be manually moved to unfulfilled.
 Orders with partial payments will have a **Partially paid** payment status.

 ## Mixed cart orders